lucaspunz/ml-project/README.md

 **Important Note on Backend Cold Starts**

-When using our Flask API hosted on Google Cloud Run, it's crucial to allow the backend server time to get past its cold starts before attempting to run the demo.
-This is specific to the version hosted on Google Cloud Run and is not an issue when running the server locally.
-The server might initially show "Backend: Disconnected" on the frontend.
-If this happens, please refresh the page a few times until it displays "Backend: Connected".
-This indicates that the backend has successfully warmed up and is ready to handle requests efficiently.
-We appreciate your patience and understanding regarding this aspect of cloud-based server management.

 ## Project Structure

 - **API**: Contains the Flask backend server (`app.py`).
 Hosted on Google Cloud Run, note .
 - **Frontend**: Developed in Next.js.
 Hosted on Vercel at [ml.lpu.nz](https://ml.lpu.nz).
+    - When using our Flask API hosted on Google Cloud Run, it's crucial to allow the backend server time to get past its cold starts before attempting to run the demo.
+This is specific to the version hosted on Google Cloud Run and is not an issue when running the server locally.
+    - The server might initially show "Backend: Disconnected" on the frontend.
+If this happens, please refresh the page a few times until it displays "Backend: Connected".
+This indicates that the backend has successfully warmed up and is ready to handle requests efficiently.
 - **Jupyter Notebooks**: Located in the root directory, including `ANN.ipynb`, `decision_tree.ipynb`, `EDA.ipynb`, `histogram_and_pair_plot.ipynb`, `logistic.ipynb`, `Naive_Bayes.ipynb`, `random_forest.ipynb`, `SVM.ipynb`.

 ## Installation and Setup